luk036/luk036.github.io/flows/byoos.md

 -   Bring Your Own Operating System at work.
 -   Keep your laptops at home/office.
 -   Work with the OS you are familiar with:
-    -   Lubuntu, Kubuntu, Android, macOS, ChromeOS, 🍊GitPod, etc.
+    -   Lubuntu, Kubuntu, Android, macOS, ChromeOS, 🍊 GitPod, etc.
 -   Keep Personal Data:
     -   Passwords, bookmarks, browsing history
 -   Office/School provides the basic hardware and internet connection.